Contact Dermatitis Center

 Multidisciplinary Melanoma Program

 Due to recent advances, patients with melanoma face an increasingly complex array of options for their care.
 The Multidisciplinary Melanoma Program is for evaluation and initial management of patients newly diagnosed with melanoma.
 This program includes experts in Surgical Oncology, Medical Oncology and Dermatology, as well as specialists in Radiation Oncology, Mohs Surgery and Dermatopathology when needed, all with expertise and experience with melanoma to form a comprehensive management plan for patients at any stage of disease.
 If you would like to seen please ask your provider to send a referral to our office.

 Pigmented Lesions Unit (PLU)

-The PLU follows patients at increased risk of melanoma due to mole pattern and personal or family history, and it can provide ongoing surveillance for patients.
+The PLU follows patients at increased risk of melanoma due to mole patterns and personal or family history of melanoma, and it can provide ongoing surveillance for patients.
 The physicians stress the importance of patient education and awareness of skin changes to aid in the early detection of lesions.
 If you would like to seen please ask your provider to send a referral to our office.

 The Skin and Musculoskeletal Center (SAM)

 The Skin and Musculoskeletal Center (SAM) is a new center envisioned by the collaboration of Dr. Abrar Qureshi and Dr. Anthony Reginato.
 This multidisciplinary clinic is dedicated to the care of adult and pediatric patients with combined skin and rheumatologic disorders and gives the patients a unique opportunity to be managed in a multidisciplinary setting.
 The center offers specialized care, diagnosis and management for patients with psoriasis and psoriatic arthritis, cutaneous and systemic lupus, pyoderma gangrenosum, systemic sclerosis and localized scleroderma, dermatomyositis, vasculitis and vasculopathic disorders, and sarcoidosis.
 The center has access to a variety of in-house treatment options including biologics, infused medications with access to infusion centers across Rhode Island, comprehensive phototherapy treatments, and musculoskeletal ultrasound for diagnosis and therapy.
 Patients will receive an informational packet to let them know what to expect the day of the appointment and what information they will need to bring with them on the day.
-We will do our best to accommodate your patients as soon as possible.
-To make this appointment valuable for your patients, please send any pertinent records, i.e. pathology results, imaging results, etc. You will receive comprehensive notes and a copy of the assessment and plan for your patients once the appointment is complete.
+We will do our best to accommodate you as soon as possible.
+To make this appointment valuable for your patients please have your provider send any pertinent records, i.e. pathology results, imaging results, etc. Your provider will receive comprehensive notes and a copy of the assessment and plan for your patients once the appointment is complete.

 PhotoDynamic Therapy (PDT)

 BLU-U® Blue Light Photodynamic Therapy Illuminator is indicated for the treatment of minimally to moderately thick actinic keratoses.
 Actinic Keratosis (AKs) is the most common precancer.
 AKs are rough-textured, dry, scaly patches on the skin that are caused by excessive exposure to ultraviolet light (UV) such as sunlight.
 AKs are often called “sun spots”.
 They occur most often on areas such as the face, scalp and ears.
 They can range in color from skin tones to reddish brown.
 They can be as small as a pinhead or larger than a quarter.
 Frequent skin examinations are the key to early detection and prevention.
 Levulan® PDT Topical Solution is applied to the AK.
 The solution is then absorbed by the AK cells where it is converted to a chemical that makes the cells extremely sensitive to light.
 When the AK cells are exposed to the BLU-U® Blue Light Photodynamic Therapy Illuminator, a reaction occurs which destroys the AK cells.

 The XTRAC® Velocity Excimer Laser is an exciting new treatment for psoriasis.
 The XTRAC® Velocity laser is designed to provide fast, effective relief from dry, itchy and unsightly psoriasis lesions.
 Using a carefully focused beam of laser light delivered through an advanced technology light guide device, the XTRAC® Excimer Laser system can treat psoriasis lesions quickly and effectively.
 The XTRAC® Laser concentrates the light only on the psoriasis lesion, allowing the physician to deliver high doses necessary for rapid clearing while minimizing exposure of health skin.
 Individual results will vary depending on the body surface affected.
 Most patients experience significant improvement in as few as 6 to 10 treatments and clearance in 10 to 20 depending on the severity.